|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 "Admittance to the Acropolis was purchased by a present of three or four dollars to the Disdar Aga, a very civil old man.
 The Greeks never go there, so that we drew there in perfect tranquillity."

 Sir Charles Lock Eastlake, Contributions to the literature of the fine arts, with a memoir by Lady Eastlake, chapter 3, page 85.
 John Murray, London, 1870.
-At archive.org.
+At the Internet Archive.

 The Acropolis was occupied by the Turks until Spring 1833.
 But even after the Greek independence fighters had retaken the rock, it remained a military garrison, with a general quartered in the mosque in the Parthenon and a barracks in the Propylaia.
 The archaeologist Ludwig Ross finally managed to persuade the Greek government to demilitarize the Acropolis and oust the soldiers in 1834 (see Acropolis gallery page 12, note 6).